ohmyzsh/ohmyzsh/plugins/universalarchive/README.md

 ```
 will compress all `html` files in directory `folder` into `folder.xz`.

-In more detail:
-This plug-in defines a function called `universalarchive` that compresses the files you pass it; it supports a wide variety of compression format.

-This way you don't have to know what specific command compresses a file, you
+This command saves you from having to remember which command line arguments compress a file.

-just do `universalarchive <archive type> <filename>` and the function takes
-care of the rest.
+## Installation

-To use it, add `universalarchive` to the plugins array in your zshrc file:
+To enable it, add `universalarchive` to the plugins array in your zshrc file:

 ```zsh
 plugins=(... universalarchive)